imGourmet/CUDAColab/README.md

  Steps:
   -Go to (https://colab.research.google.com)

-  -Start a new NoteBook and follow the steps described at CUDASetup.ipynb file on this repo.
+  -Start a new NoteBook and set the GPU with Runtime > Change Runtime > GPU Accelerator then follow the steps described at CUDASetup.ipynb file on this repo.